 This one should be fairly self-explanatory, and I’m as guilty as anyone of not listening to my own advice.

 It’s really important to take breaks whenever you can, and whenever it’s reasonable.
 Try to never be on your computer for more than an hour or so without walking completely away and taking a break.
 This gives your body relief in all sorts of ways.
 You step away from the computer radiation exposure in the forms of electrical and magnetic fields like we’ve talked about.
 You also give your eyes a much-needed break.

 If you have a current iPhone, you’ll notice that you can actually turn on a “night mode.”
 This does what many computers can’t do, it gets rid of the blue light coming from your screen.
 This blue light has been shown to have pretty surprising health risks.
 The blue light also has been shown to also inhibit your ability to get good sleep.

 Suffice it to say, one of the most important ways to reduce computer radiation exposure is to take consistent breaks.

 Believe it or not, there are actually at least 4 household plants that have been shown to help absorb and dissolve some EMF Radiation, as well as some toxins and indoor pollution.

 Aloe vera is an extremely healing plant.
-More importantly though, it has been shown to absorb EMF radiation through it’s meaty leaves.
+More importantly, though, it has been shown to absorb EMF radiation through its meaty leaves.
 It is a drought tolerant plant, so it is very easy to take care of and have around your home.
-Added benefit, if you or your children get a sunburn or small cut, this can come in very handy!
+An added benefit, if you or your children get a sunburn or small cut, this can come in very handy!